-Major agreement to end coal-fired power at Cop26 - follow live
+Nations unveil plan to end coal – follow Cop26 live

-Cop26 news - live: Major deal to end coal-fired power as emissions rebound is ‘bigger than expected’
+Cop26 Glasgow news – live: Nations unveil plan to end coal as emissions set to bounce back to pre-Covid levels

 Follow the latest updates from the climate summit